streamlineweather1/level3_anywhere/README.md

 The software can handle automatic processing of everything from one single level 3 product file to hundreds or thousands of files that would constitute an entire weather event worth of level 3 files.
 All level 3 products and product identifiers are supported with the current software release.<br><br>

 Below we see a screenshot of data from the KBMX radar (NWS Birmingham, AL) from April 11th, 2011 remapped to the KTBW radar (NWS Tampa Bay Area).
-In this instance, the Tuscaloosa EF-4 tornado event is now impacting the coastline of Pinelles County, Florida.<br><br>
+In this instance, the Tuscaloosa EF-4 tornado event is now impacting the coastline of Pinelles County, Florida.<br>

 <center><img src="images/bmx2tbw-1.png" alt="KBMX Remapped to KTBW" width="400" height="300"><br>
 <b>April 27th, 2011 Tuscaloosa to Birmingham Tornado - <br>